Brad Parscale, Senior Adviser To Trump Campaign, Is Hospitalized After Call To Police

 As police tried to figure out the circumstances inside the house, they learned there were multiple weapons there, including pistols and rifles.

 Parscale began to barricade himself inside and repeatedly hung up on attempts to talk to him, the police report states.
 But he later spoke to negotiators.
 And at one point, the report states, he drank a beer on his driveway.
-More than 3 hours passed from the time officers arrived around 3:43 p.m. to when the encounter was deemed to have concluded, just before 7 p.m., according to the report.
+More than three hours passed from the time officers arrived around 3:43 p.m. to when the encounter was deemed to have concluded, just before 7 p.m., according to the report.

 Parscale served as the campaign manager of President Trump's reelection effort for more than two years.
-But he was demoted from that post in July.
+He was demoted from that post in July.
 Since then, he has been a senior adviser focusing on digital and data strategies.

 "Brad Parscale is a member of our family and we all love him," the Trump campaign said in a statement sent to NPR's Tamara Keith.
 "We are ready to support him and his family in any way possible."